thisismy-github/pyplayer/executable/!readme.txt

                          If using build-windows.bat, the launcher and updater folders will be merged and deleted automatically, and all misc/include files will be merged as well.
                          As the name implies, this is the folder that would be released on Github.

+    build.py          -- A cross-platform Python script for compiling.
+This searches for a venv, uses the .spec files to compile both PyPlayer and its updater, and then performs several post-compilation activities to clean up and finish the compile.

     exclude.txt       -- This contains a list of likely files and folders to be included with each compilation on Windows that do not appear to actually be necessary and